 Business intelligence solutions are among the most valuable data management tools available.
-BI solutions seek to collect and analyze current, actionable data with the purpose of improving business operations.
-Meanwhile, business analytics software is primarily used to analyze historical data to predict business trends, usually with an eye toward improvement, and, often, preparation for change.
+BI solutions seek to collect and analyze current, actionable data with the purpose of providing insights into improving business operations.
+Meanwhile, business analytics software is primarily used to analyze historical data to predict business trends, usually with an eye toward improvement and, often, preparation for change.

 In broad terms, business intelligence systems are used to maintain, optimize and streamline current operations.
-BI improves and maintains operational efficiency and helps businesses increase organizational productivity.
+BI improves and maintains operational efficiency and helps companies increase organizational productivity.
 Business intelligence software confers many benefits, notably powerful reporting and data analysis capabilities.
-Using BI’s rich visualization mechanisms, managers are able to generate intuitive, readable reports that contain relevant, actionable data.
+Using BI’s rich data visualization mechanisms, including real-time dashboards, managers can generate intuitive, readable reports that contain relevant, actionable data.

 Additionally, BI tools can analyze financial and operational statistics, identify weak areas and provide ways to address these issues.
-BI also offers a goal management function.
+The trends found through this data analysis help companies make better-informed, data-driven decisions.
+Most BI tools employ online analytical processing (OLAP) to perform complex, multi-dimensional analysis.
+In addition, BI also offers a goal management function.
 Managers are able to program data based on goals, which may include sales goals, productivity measures or financial objectives, on a daily basis.

 Popular business intelligence solutions include; QlikView, SAP BusinessObjects, IBM Cognos and Microstrategy.
 To see a comparison of top BI software, get the SelectHub BI Analyst Report.